USF hosts first in-person graduation since pandemic hit

 Students were excited to be celebrating this huge day, in person, with their peers and with their families.

-"It definitely took a lot of support from my family, my family's all here, my boyfriend, my teammates, my my group mates, a lot of support," said graduate Alexia Debreze.
+"It definitely took a lot of support from my family, my family's all here, my boyfriend, my teammates, my my group mates, a lot of support," graduate Alexia Debreze said.

+The students learned in March that they would be able to attend graduation in person if they so chose.

 After so much time apart, graduates were thrilled to be seeing one another again.
 They had missed the comradery of the shared struggle that makes graduating from a four-year university so uniquely satisfying and exciting.